pawel-napieracz/cordova-plugin-onegini/docs/public/reference/user/authenticators.md

 ## `onegini.user.authenticators.getNotRegistered`

-Used to get an array of authenticators that are _not currently registered_ for a specific user.
+- Used to get an array of authenticators that are _not currently registered_ for a specific user.
+- Requires an object containing a `profileId`:

 | Property | Example | Description |
 | --- | --- | --- |